AllTrialsUSA/FSCI2017/Transparency-advocacy-toolkit.md

    * Show them how you can support them in their action, engagement, or compliance.
    * Outline some of the advantages for them
    * Draft FAQs that relate to their likely concerns.

+## Craft your pilot messages.

+* Evaluate whether your messages are:
+  * Brief
+  * Focused
+  * Solution-oriented
+  * Supported by evidence
+  * Targeting the key interests of the audience
+  * Useing non-technical language
+  * Optimistic
+  * Has a clear request

 ## Identify advocacy messengers